 investment advisers, broker-dealers, and investing.

 We are a registered investment adviser that offers investment advisory services, including Asset Management, Wrap Asset Management, and Financial Planning & Consulting to clients.
 If you open an advisory account with our firm, we’ll meet with you to understand your current financial situation, existing resources, objectives, and risk tolerance.
-Based on what we learn, we’ll recommend a portfolio of investments that are monitored daily, and if necessary, rebalanced quarterly upon the executive investment committee review, to meet your changing needs and goals.
+Based on what we learn, we’ll recommend a portfolio of investments.
+Your accounts are monitored daily, and if necessary, rebalanced based upon a rules-based approach and/or the executive investment committee review, to align your accounts with your changing needs and goals.
 We’ll offer you advice on a regular basis and contact you at least annually to discuss your portfolio.

 You can select in our agreement whether we are allowed to buy and sell investments in your account without asking you in advance (“discretion”) or only after receiving your permission (“non-discretion”).
 If you select non-discretion, you make the ultimate decision regarding the purchase or sale of investments.
 Any limitations will be described in the signed advisory agreement.
 We will have discretion or non-discretion until the advisory agreement is terminated by you or our firm.